-While Spectra breast pump parts work perfectly fine for most moms who use a Spectra breast pump, others might want to “hack” their pump to use Medela pump parts instead.
-Here are three ways to set up a Spectra to Medela adaptor and use Medela pump parts with your Spectra.
+While Spectra breast pump parts work fine for most people, others might want to “hack” their Spectra to use Medela pump parts instead.
+Here are some ways to set up a Spectra to Medela adaptor and use Medela pump parts with your Spectra.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.